valedami/valedami.github.io/gyrotonic.md

 _Italian [below] (#italian)._

-The GYROTONIC® method, developed in the 80s by the Master Juliu Horvath, has shown to be an exceptional method suitable to develop the potential of not only physical athlete and dancer, but of every individual who wishes to know more about their body.
+The <span class="gyro">GYROTONIC®</span> method, developed in the 80s by the Master Juliu Horvath, has shown to be an exceptional method suitable to develop the potential of not only physical athlete and dancer, but of every individual who wishes to know more about their body.
 The principles of Yoga, Tai-Chi, dance, gymnastics, swimming